Self-stabilizing exchange-mediated spin transport: Introduction

-The field of magnon-spintronics opens new possibilities for energy-efficient information storage, transport, and processing.
+The field of magnon-spintronics opens new possibilities for energy-efficient information storage\cite{FullertonSky,GOBEL2020}, transport, and processing.
 Achieving low-dissipation long-range spin transport is one of the main goals of spintronics research.
-In magnetic insulators, magnetic damping can be low and spin currents are carried by spin waves, free of undesired electric currents \cite{Chumak15}.
-Spin waves, however, exhibit exponential decay over distances that can be short at high frequencies.
+In magnetic insulators, spin currents are carried by spin waves, free of undesired electric currents \cite{Chumak15}.
+However, despite low damping, spin waves exhibit exponential decay over distances that can be short at high frequencies.

-The bosonic nature of spin excitations in ordered magnetic materials can benefit from magnon-magnon interactions and the ensuing coherence.
+The bosonic nature of spin excitations in ordered magnetic materials can benefit from magnon-magnon interactions \cite{Chris,3m} and the ensuing coherence.
 Bose-Einstein condensation of magnons, that was experimentally observed in various systems \cite{Oosawa1999,Nikuni2000,Radu2005,Demokritov2006,Bozhko2016}, is a notable example.
 Another phenomenon characteristic of bosonic systems is superfluidity; resistance-free charge transport in superconductors and viscosity-free mass transport in superfluid helium are some prominent examples \cite{Bardeen1957,Borovik-Romanov1984,Bennemann2014}.
-Early works by Halperin and Hohenberg proposed a hydrodynamic theory of magnons \cite{Halperin1969}, which is closely related to superfluidity.

-Spin superfluids can be induced in easy-plane ordered spin systems.
-Upon non-equilibrium spin injection with perpendicular-to-plane polarization, a global texture of magnetic order parameter in the form of a winding spiral forms (Fig.\,1a).
-The order parameter precesses coherently in time at low frequencies and transports spin current over macroscopic distances \cite{Sonin2010}.
-The spin current shows power-low spatial decay, thus enabling long-range spin transport well beyond the mean free path of ordinary spin waves.
+In Ref.\,\cite{Halperin1969}, Halperin and Hohenberg proposed a hydrodynamic theory of magnons, which is formally related to superfluidity.
+Extending this analogy further \cite{Sonin2010}, exchange-mediated spin transport by spin textures with metastable winding (EMS) can be dynamically induced in easy-plane ordered spin systems.
+Upon non-equilibrium spin injection with perpendicular-to-plane polarization \cite{Takei2014}, a global texture winding of magnetic order parameter develops in the form of a topologically robust winding spiral (Fig.\,1a).
+The order parameter precesses coherently in time at low frequencies, transporting spin over macroscopic distances \cite{Sonin2010} with slow algebraic decay \cite{Takei2014,Takei2015} governed by Gilbert damping \cite{Scheck, Bars, Nembach, YIGalpha}.
+The resultant spin transport is thus intrinsically long-ranged, beyond the decay length of ordinary spin waves.
+While EMS bears similarities to mass superfluidity (equation of spin motion resembles Josephson relations for superfluidity, superflow is characterized by the gradient of the phase)\cite{Koenig2001,Sonin2010,Takei2014,Chen2014,Flebus2016,Iacocca2017a,Iacocca2017,Tserkovnyak2017,Hill2018a,Hua2016,Sonin2018arxiv,Ezio2019,EzioReview,gonccalves2018oscillatory,Yizhou}, it must be stressed that this phenomenon is not truly dissipationless.